Hardwood Floor Steam Cleaner:

 The LadyBug cleans faster, better and deeper than most other residential grade steam cleaners.
 The hot vapor provides superior deep cleaning that can hardly be rivaled.

 It sports fingertip controls, non pressurized water reservoir, low water signaling, 8 year warranty on the boiler and 3 years on parts, 58 psi, 285 degrees and 1500W Heating ability.
-This is simply an amazing machine that never fails to impress.

 Even though the above suggestions are not traditional “Hardwood Floor Steam Cleaners” they were suggested as oppose to the numerous mop- type available from brand such as Bissell, Shark etc.

 This was simply because steaming your Hardwood floors is a practice that should be done with high grade dry vapor steamers, especially if you are looking to not take chances with damaging your expensive hardwood floor.

 Some related articles you might be interested in:

 Tile Steam Cleaner Reviews A tile steam cleaner can save you time, energy and effort when it comes to getting your tiles and grout clean.
 No need to “break your back” scrubbing grout.

 See our recommendations for the best Hard Floor Cleaners according to price.